xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/transfer_settings.md

 ## Adjusting your store's FROM/REPLY-TO settings

-First of all, you will need to specify what email addresses must be used in the FROM and REPLY-TO fields of email notifications that will be sent by your store:
+First of all, you will need to specify what email addresses must be used in the FROM and REPLY-TO fields of email notifications that will be sent by your store.

+The REPLY-TO address is the address that will be used if the recipient of the email notification decides to reply to the notification message.
+The FROM address is the address of the email sender.
+It is really important because it has a major effect on the deliverability of email messages.
+To ensure that your store's emails do not end up in the spam folder of your customers' inboxes, you must set the FROM email address correctly.
+For details, see the article {% link "Testing your email transfer settings with mail-tester.com" ref_1QrpKuD3 %} in this manual.

+To adjust the FROM and REPLY-TO fields of your store's email notifications, follow the steps below:

 1. In the **Store setup** -> **Email notifications** section, select the **E-Mail transfer settings** tab:
    ![xc5_notif_emai_transfer_settings.png]({{site.baseurl}}/attachments/ref_5PirMonD/xc5_notif_emai_transfer_settings.png)